mariiahorbova/devops_todolist_docker_core_task_2_volumes/INSTRUCTION.md

 - Ensure MySQL container is running: `docker ps`
 - Check MySQL container logs: `docker logs mysql-container`
-- Verify DB_HOST environment variable is correct (use container IP or container name if on same network)
+- Verify the IP address in `settings.py` matches the current MySQL container IP (check with `docker inspect -f '{{range.NetworkSettings.Networks}}{{.IPAddress}}{{end}}' mysql-container`)
+- If the MySQL container IP has changed, update `settings.py` and rebuild the application image
-- Ensure both containers can communicate (use Docker network for best results)
+- Ensure both containers are running and can communicate

 ### Port Already in Use